LesterGallagher/LesterGallagher.github.io/_posts/2018-11-01-create-draggable-elements-with-javascript.md

 </div>
 ```

-Because there is no initialization code, you can dynammicly add these elements and it will just work.
+Because there is no initialization code, you can dynamically add these elements and it will just work.

 {% include adsense.html %}

 ### The CSS

 Here are the CSS rules that I used.
 The only required rules are that a ".draggable" must have the "position" rule set to "relative" or "absolute".
 This is because we will manipulate the "left" and "top" CSS rules.
 If you have multiple draggable elements and you're using "position: absolute", the elements will initially overlap.
-And if you haven't set a fixed height for the draggable area, the draggable area will collapse to "height = 0" and you're draggable elements will not be visible/work.
-If you don't understand position absolute or position relative, you can checkout the [W3Schools tutorial on CSS Layout](https://www.w3schools.com/css/css_positioning.asp).
+And if you haven't set a fixed height for the draggable area, the draggable area will collapse to "height = 0" and your draggable elements will not be visible/work.
+If you don't understand position absolute or position relative, you can check out the [W3Schools tutorial on CSS Layout](https://www.w3schools.com/css/css_positioning.asp).

 ```css
 .draggable {